Harper Voyager (9780007443512)

 And it’s back up to five!
 What a surprise, after two great books in the Earth Girl series, Janet Edwards delivers again with her conclusion, Earth Flight.
 Although, let’s not be too hasty.
 There are instances in which a badly written third book can spoil an entire trilogy for you (looking at you, Tahereh Mafi).
 But this series has been my new favourite obsession ever since I started the first page of Earth Girl, and I will never fall out of love with it now I’ve read it all the way to its conclusion.
 When I put it down, I couldn’t let these people go.
 I wanted to stay with them, read more about them.
 They are the sort of characters that actually do live on after you close the book and when you find that, you know you’ve got a 5 star rating on your hands.

 So, Earth Flight is where everything really goes kablowie.
 In such an unbelievably epic way.
 I actually felt tingly all over with emotion when I realised what Janet Edwards was doing by (sorry, very early spoiler) cancelling all the marriages.
 That was such a great step to take, it took the book to an entirely different level.
 But I am getting ahead of myself.
-When the book begins, the rest of humanity knows Earth isn’t going to be blown apart by an alien sphere, they jump into to take the cake away from the throwback planet, and show their bigotry in a classical way.
+When the book begins, the rest of humanity knows Earth isn’t going to be blown apart by an alien sphere, they jump in to take it all away from the throwback planet, and show their bigotry in a classical way.
 They boot Jarra (and Fian) from the Alien Contact Program despite everything they’ve done so far and say it is in their best interest to continue school.

 It’s a perfectly reversed world.
 Jarra was recruted into the Military in Earth Star not so much because of her skills, but a combined feat of her useful skills and her extremely useful Earth girl-status to draw out badly-behaving Military personnel.
 She was let in and everyone (grudgingly) accepted her authority.
 The quick promotion-succession was a bit hilarious, obviously meant to make sure we all knew the situation was kind of silly.
 But then she actually did solve the alien sphere problem.
 She found the device on Earth, and activated the device so they can now communicate with the sphere.
 As she has actually become one of their best assets, she is shoved out.